cockroachdb/docs/src/current/v23.1/sso-db-console.md

 From the user's perspective, once the cluster is properly configured to an identity provider, the sign-in flow is as follows:

-1. A user opens the DB Console and clicks on the OAuth login button.
+1. A user opens the cluster's DB Console, and clicks on the OAuth login button which renders.
 1. The user is redirected to an external identity provider.
 1. The user successfully authenticates with the provider, completing the OAuth flow.
-1. The user is redirected to the CockroachDB cluster via a callback URL.
+1. The user is redirected to the CockroachDB cluster.
 1. The authorization code in the callback query is exchanged for an [ID Token](https://openid.net/specs/openid-connect-core-1_0.html#IDToken).
 1. CockroachDB matches the ID Token to a registered SQL user.
 1. CockroachDB creates a web session for the SQL user.